How the Algorithm Works

 What "Best Balance" Means

-You can influence these trade-offs through your assignment settings.
+You can influence these trade-offs through your placement settings.
 Adjusting thresholds and priorities tells the algorithm which dimensions matter most to your school.

 Designed for Educators

-To see how well the algorithm performed on your data, visit the Understanding Results page after generating an assignment.
+To see how well the algorithm performed on your data, visit the Understanding Results page after generating a placement.